Geek-Estate/horizon-landingpage/_drafts/2014-09-01-horizon-first-transaction.md

 Cheap accommodation, money to grow 4 businesses, supporting a great cause (Kiva), new friendships, and critical translation help -- a win-win, all the way around.

-Interested in providing accommodation to others to raise money for charity?
+Interested in providing accommodation to others to raise money for charity, aka "[Travel by Giving](http://www.horizonapp.co/blog/travel-by-giving/)"?
 We'd love to speak with you...

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">